lochrist/lochrist.github.io/_drafts/google-spanner.md

 ---
-layout: post
-title: "Roguelikes"
+layout: post title: "Roguelikes"
-date: 2017-04-04
-tags: [google, dev, spanner]
+date: 2017-04-04 tags: [google, dev, spanner]
 ---

-Nice [article](https://futurism.com/4-googles-spanner-is-now-available-on-the-cloud-for-everyone/) by Futurism on [Google Cloud Spanner](https://cloud.google.com/spanner/) the new Relationnal Database that is used by all big Google Services (Gmail, adWords, Photos and Play Store).
+Nice [article](https://futurism.com/4-googles-spanner-is-now-available-on-the-cloud-for-everyone/) by Futurism on [Google Cloud Spanner](https://cloud.google.com/spanner/) the new Relational Database that is used by all big Google Services (Gmail, adWords, Photos and Play Store).

 The article describes True Time, the technology Google uses to synchronize all databases transactions in all their data centers.